-Table 2-16 Archiver Modifiers
+Table 2-16Archiver Modifiers

-Option Purpose c Suppresses the warning message that the archiver issues when it discovers that the archive you specified does not already exist.
-1 Puts the archiver's temporary files in the current working directory.
+Option Purpose Puts the archiver's temporary files in the current working directory.
 Ordinarily, the archiver puts those files in /tmp (unless the STMDIR environment variable is set, in which case ar stores temporary files in the directory indicated by that variable).
-This option is useful when /tmp (or STMDIR) is full.
-S Creates a symbol table in the archive.
+This option is useful when /tmp (or STMDIR) is full. -s Creates a symbol table in the archive.
 This modifier is rarely necessary since the archiver updates the symbol table of the archive library automatically.
-Options \mathbf{p} , \mathbf{q} , and \mathbf{r} , in particular, create a symbol table by default and thus do not require \mathbf{s} to be specified. v Lists descriptive information during the process of creating or modifying the archive.
-When specified with the ${\bf t}$ option, produces a verbose table of contents.
+Options $-d$, $-m$, and $-r$, in particular, create a symbol table by default and thus do not require $-s$ to be specified. -v Lists descriptive information during the process of creating or modifying the archive.
+When specified with the $-t$ option, produces a verbose table of contents.